MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Possible values: null / 0 / 1024 - 49151
 ```

-### NetlogonStaticPort

-Description: By default, the RPC is using dynamic ports 49152 – 65535.
 If `null`, this setting is not managed through GPO.

-If value is defined, this value will be set as static port for Active Directory RPC traffic.
+If a value is defined, this value will be set as static port for Active Directory RPC traffic.
 See the [How to restrict Active Directory RPC traffic to a specific port](https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/restrict-ad-rpc-traffic-to-specific-port)
 article for more information.

 If set to 0 (zero), the port is set to dynamic.
-If this is configured, you also need to configure [NtdsStaticPort](#ntdsstaticport) value.

-> HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Services\\Netlogon\\Parameters
-> Registry value: DCTcpipPort
+> Registry key: HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Services\\NTDS\\Parameters
+> Value name: TCP/IP Port
 > Value type: REG_DWORD
 > Value data: (available port)

+> [!IMPORTANT]
-Restart the Netlogon service for the new setting to become effective.
+> The NTDS service needs to be restarted for the new setting to become effective.
+> See the [System Reboots](#system-reboots) section for details.

+> [!NOTE]
+> If this setting is specified, the [NetlogonStaticPort](#netlogonstaticport) value should be configured as well.

+### NetlogonStaticPort

+Static TCP port to be used for inbound Netlogon traffic.
+RPC-based protocols are using dynamic TCP ports from the 49152 – 65535 range by default.

 ```yaml
 Type: Integer